vp824/nba-playmaking-analysis/README.md

 ## Key Findings

-- **Shai Gilgeous-Alexander** consistently has the worst ACR Residual but second best CAS Lift — creates quality looks that below-average teammates fail to convert
+**Shai Gilgeous-Alexander** consistently
+ranks last in ACR Residual but second in
+CAS Lift across all four seasons.
+He creates quality catch-and-shoot looks that his below-average finishing teammates fail to convert, making him the most analytically underrated creator in the sample.

-- **Nikola Jokić** is a consistent Volume Creator across all four seasons with one Elite Playmaker season in 2023-24
+**Nikola Jokić** is a consistent Volume
+Creator across all four seasons with one
+Elite Playmaker season in 2023-24 when his teammates dropped below the finishing quality median.
+He still improved their shooting that season, making it his most impressive playmaking campaign.

-- **Stephon Castle** leads all creators in CAS Lift in 2025-26 driven by Luke Kornet as his top recipient
+**Stephon Castle** leads all 2025-26 creators in CAS Lift driven by Luke Kornet as his top recipient.
+Notably Wembanyama shows negative shooting lift on Castle's passes, suggesting
+Castle's elite lift score is recipient dependent rather than a broad playmaking trait.

-- **James Harden** shows a sharp decline in 2025-26 after joining Cleveland
+**James Harden** shows a sharp decline in
+ACR Residual in 2025-26 after joining
+Cleveland, dropping from rank #1 in 2024-25 to #11.
+This suggests his elite playmaking was partly system and context dependent rather than a stable individual trait.

+**Jamal Murray** consistently ranks #1 in
+TQI across all four seasons with Nikola
+Jokić as his primary recipient.
+Yet he posts the worst ACR Residual in the sample, confirming his assists are the most teammate dependent in the dataset.

 ---